-8.4 Evaluation of Budgets
+8.4 Evaluation of Cost Proposals

 The PIs of approved science proposals with US-based PIs and/or Co-Is will receive written notification of the allocated budget amount.
 The allocated budget is based on the amount of approved Chandra time, the number of targets approved and an evaluation of the level of effort required to complete the data analysis and interpretation phase of the project, the funding eligibility of the Science PI and, in the case of joint proposals, whether or not Chandra is the primary facility.
-For a project with a science PI employed primarily at a non-US institution, a PI with multiple appointments where a non-US institution funds >50% of his/her time, or for a joint proposal where Chandra is not the primary facility, the budget allocation will be reduced.
+For a joint proposal where Chandra is not the primary facility, the budget allocation will be reduced.
 In the case of an Archival Research or Theory/Modeling proposal, the allocation is based upon the budget proposed by the PI, the scientific/technical rating and the availability of funds.
 The relative value of any highly rated proposals for Archival or Theory/Modeling Research will be considered against the perceived value of proposals for new observations, taking into account the critical resources of available funds and the amount of Chandra observing time.
 The Stage 2 proposals will be reviewed for: the total cost of the investigation, including cost realism and reasonableness in the context of the anticipated level of effort required to carry out the investigation successfully, and the total proposed cost in relation to available funds.
 Awards will be made at the allocated budget amount or the amount requested in the cost proposal, whichever is less.
 Cost proposals exceeding the allocated budget amount will not be considered and the award will be made at the allocated budget amount.